 Application of Standard Deviation

 Standard deviation provides information about what size is small, normal, medium, large, or extra-large.
-Based on the result, the manufacturer would be able to fix the size of pants, shirts, t-shirts, etc.
+Based on the result, the manufacturer sets the size of pants, shirts, t-shirts, etc.

-Standard deviation is a very important concept from a PMP perspective.
-It is a statistical analysis tool and helps industries to come up with a general understanding about any parameter for the whole population just by analyzing a sample of data.
+Standard deviation is a statistical analysis tool that helps industries have a general understanding of parameters for the whole population, just by analyzing a sample of data.
 Although this technique involves mathematical calculation, the concept is straightforward.
 Standard deviation tells you how your data are spread.
-Based on this information you can develop and market your product.
+Based on this information, you can develop and market your product.